dollarshaveclub/scrolldir/README.md

-# ScrollDir 🔺 || 🔺
+# ScrollDir 🔺 || 🔻

-_ScrollDir_ is a micro Javascript library that perfectly describes a user vertical scroll direction in a `data attribute`.
-From there, you can do what you want with scrolldir.
+_ScrollDir_ is a micro Javascript library that perfectly describes user vertical scroll direction in a html data attribute.
+From there, you can do what you want with Scrolldir.

 ### Scrolldir is perfect for:
 -  showing or hiding fixed or sticky elements based on scroll direction.
 -  tracking scroll direction
--  **ignore small movements** that cause unwanted sticky and fixed things to jitter or showup.
+-  **ignoring small scroll movements** that cause unwanted sticky and fixed things to jitter or showup.
 Scrolldir will only change direction when the user scrolls a significant vertical amount.

 ## Installing from a package manager